⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How UPST Makes Money

-• Upstart operates a cloud-based artificial intelligence (AI) lending platform in the United States, connecting consumers with banks and credit unions.
+• Upstart operates a cloud-based artificial intelligence (AI) lending platform that partners with banks and credit unions to originate loans.

 Revenue Breakdown

-Income earned from interest on loans held or retained on the balance sheet.
+Income derived from interest on loans held on the balance sheet and other miscellaneous revenue streams.

 🎯 WHY THIS MATTERS